-How To Disable And Remove Thumb.db Hidden File In Windows
+How to Disable and Remove Thumb.db Hidden File in Windows

 The Thumb.db is a hidden file only viewable when the ‘Show Hidden Files’ option is turned on in the Folder Option settings.
 To prevent the Thumbs.db file from being created, follow these instructions: